 Edward Cole is widely recognized as one of the most innovative leaders in the history of the automobile industry.
 Cole was born in Marne, Michigan in 1909.
-His early ambition was to become a lawyer, attending Grand Rapids Junior College to prepare for a legal career.
+His early ambition was to become a lawyer and he attended Grand Rapids Junior College to prepare for a legal career.
 However, his interest turned to cars following a summer job with Hayes Body Corporation.

 After retiring from GM, Cole became chairman and CEO of Checker Motor Corporation.
 He was flying his private plane to the company’s headquarters to oversee a redesign of the company’s taxis when he crashed near Kalamazoo, Michigan, killing him instantly.
 Though his death was untimely, Edward Cole remains a highly respected figure within the automotive industry thanks to his never-ending quest to improve technology to meet new challenges.